Skip to main content

 Thermal Energy

-Thermal energy is the total kinetic energy of the particles in a substance due to their motion.
-In the context of an ideal gas, it can be calculated using the formula E = (3/2)nRT, where E is the thermal energy, n is the number of moles, R is the ideal gas constant, and T is the temperature in Kelvin.
-This energy is directly related to the temperature of the gas and reflects the energy available for doing work or transferring heat.
+Thermal energy refers to the total kinetic energy of the particles in a substance due to their motion.
+In the context of gases, it can be calculated using the formula E = (3/2)nRT, where n is the number of moles, R is the ideal gas constant, and T is the temperature in Kelvin.
+Understanding thermal energy is essential for analyzing the energy content of gases and their behavior under different conditions.

 Recommended video: